Faroe Islands – tidal energy to reach 100% renewable by 2030

 The collaboration agreement between Minesto and SEV covers the installation, commissioning and operation of two grid-connected units of Minesto’s DG100 model, part of the company’s unique subsea kite technology called Deep Green.
 Through a power purchase agreement SEV commits to buy the electricity generated by the tidal energy converters.
 SEV will also provide required infrastructure such as grid connection and resources for consenting processes.

 Click on the image above to download a high-resolution version of the graphic.

 Site development is in progress and a site has been identified in Vestmannasund, a strait in the North West part of Faroe Islands.

-Installation of the first DG100 unit is planned for late 2019 or early 2020, with the following unit to be installed in 2020.
+Installation of the first DG100 unit is planned to the second quarter of 2020, with the following unit also planned to be installed in 2020.
 The project will be financed through a mix of equity and resources from Minesto and SEV together with public funding grants.
 Read more about the awarded funding grants Minesto has recieved for the Faroe Islands project below.

 The collaboration is the first phase of a long-term ambition to add further tidal energy capacity by Minesto’s Deep Green technology to the Faroe Island’s energy mix, which is estimated to approximately 30–70MW installed capacity.
 The Faroe Islands have set a goal of producing their entire electricity need from renewable energy sources by 2030, including transport and heating.

 Commenting on the signed agreement in November 2018, Minesto's CEO Dr Martin Edlund said: “SEV is an advanced customer with a pioneering energy transition agenda and a world-class tidal energy resource.
 With Minesto’s technology, they can add a predictable and affordable source of clean energy with the potential to play a significant role in Faroes Islands’ transition to 100 percent renewable energy by 2030”.